suterma/SqlSyringe/README.md

   * A specific single source IP address must be configured and any request is checked against it.
   * Only requests via HTTPS are accepted
-  * The connection string must be provided by the user and is never stored
+  * The connection string is either configured or must be provided by the user and is never stored

 I built this as an example project for learning ASP.NET core.